laminas/laminas-crypt/doc/book/zend.crypt.password.md

 # Password

-In the `Zend\Crypt\Password` namespace you can find all the password formats supported by Zend Framework.
+In the `Laminas\Crypt\Password` namespace you can find all the password formats supported by Laminas Framework.
 We currently support the following passwords:

 > -   bcrypt;